Hannah Jenkins Barnard: New Lights and evangelicals

-Toward the end of the 18th-century, a chasm occured within the Quaker faith when some members adopted the principle of Inward light, looking to one's own experience of God, rather than strict interprettation of biblical passages, which was held by the evangelical branch.
-Abraham Shackleton, a leader of Irish Quakers, was considered a rebel for promoting inspiration through one's own "light" and not accepting bible passages that conflicted with their own experience.
+Toward the end of the 18th-century, a chasm occurred within the Quaker faith when some members adopted the principle of Inward light, looking to one's own experience of God, rather than strict interpretation of biblical passages, which was held by the evangelical branch.
+Abraham Shackleton (1752–1818), a leader of Irish Quakers, was considered a rebel for promoting inspiration through one's own "light" and not accepting bible passages that conflicted with their own experience.
 Under Shackleton's leadership, British Quakers began to reject strict, traditional readings of the Old Testament, which they deemed to be a violation of the Quakers’ testament to peace, in lieu of more liberal teachings.
 This differed greatly from the evangelical branch that was on the ascend in England.
 Those who were inspired by their own light were disowned for their beliefs.
 In Britain, the Quakers were divided over doctrinal differences by class, the poor and the wealthy, who had more power within the faith.

 Visits throughout the British Isles

-Barnard and Coggeshall received a warm reception during their first 10 months in the British Isles, particulary in Cornwall where they met with "kinder spirited sober Methodists" who were open to learning about Quakerism.
-They then went to Ireland in late 1799.
+Barnard and Coggeshall received a warm reception during their first 10 months in the British Isles, particularly in Cornwall where they met with "kinder spirited sober Methodists" who were open to learning about Quakerism.
+The two women then went to Ireland in late 1799.

-Barnard quickly fell into Shakleton's group, called the "New Lights", which caused increasing tension between the American travelers and the committee of Friends in Britain.
+Barnard quickly fell into Shackleton's group, called the "New Lights", which caused increasing tension between the American travelers and the committee of Friends in Britain.
 Barnard's teachings, although not widely published, emphasize a need for balance in religious discourse, “even to the point of her advocating the critical examination of tenets that the orthodox placed beyond questioning: the miraculous conception, the historical validity of certain miracles that Christ worked, and the vicarious atonement for the sins of mankind”.
 She believed in reason and ethics more than dogmatic theology.
 Barnard was a pacificist who believed that "war occurred because of human passion, not divine authorization."
 She questioned the accuracy of some of the Bible passages in the Old Testament.

 While Barnard and Coggeshall were in Ireland, an American minister named David Sands heard of her teachings and was taken aback by them.
 Despite the shock given to a great deal of traditional British and Irish Quakers, Barnard's teachings became popular with the communities she reached, and she was granted a certificate of approval from the Irish Committee of Friends in 1800, just before leaving the country.